frednora/gramado/distros/README.md

-# distros - building full distributions into this folder.
+# distros - Building full distributions into this folder.

 ```
 Target for a full builds.
 The build process will populate each target folder with all executable code needed to boot and run Gramado OS.